-Jared Dopp is an American born Brazilian jiu-jitsu black belt under Rafael Lovato Junior, who has been regarded as one of the top athletes …
+Jared Dopp is an American competitor in the sport of jiu-jitsu and a black belt under Rafael Lovato Junior.
+Dopp became widely recognized as …

 Jiu Jitsu Super Super Heavy Weight Division